Multi-level governance

-Multi-level (or multilevel) governance is a term used to describe the way power is spread vertically between many levels of government and horizontally across multiple quasi-government and non-governmental organizations and actors.
-This situation develops because many countries have multiple levels of government including local, regional, state, national or federal, and many other organisations with interests in policy decisions and outcomes.
-International governance also operates based on multi-level governance principles.
+Multi-level (or multilevel) governance is a term used to describe the way power is spread vertically between levels of government and horizontally across multiple quasi-government and non-governmental organizations and actors.
+This situation develops because countries have multiple levels of government including local, regional, state, national or federal, and many other organisations with interests in policy decisions and outcomes.
+International governance operates based on multi-level governance principles.
 Multi-level governance can be distinguished from multi-level government which is when different levels of government share or transfer responsibility amongst each other.
 Whereas multi-level governance analyses the relationship of different state levels and interaction with different types of actors.'